kstatelibraries/sfDariahShibUserPlugin/README.md

 Features
 -------------------
 - login via Shibboleth
+- fall back to standard login
+- no password dialogs in user settings
 - create AtoM account from Shibboleth data if it does not yet exist
-- fall back to standard login
 - add privileges based on Shibboleth groups

 TODO
 -------------------
 - remove roles if not in Shibboleth data
 - update user data on every login
-- disable password handling
 - defer username generation to CENDARI API